thomasboyt/ember-firebase-adapter/README.md

 This adapter can be used as a normal CRUD adapter, or to automatically add or remove models and properties as they are changed on your Firebase backend.
 This makes it shockingly powerful for combining persistence and live updates.

-## Usage
+## Getting Started

-Don't, yet.
-I mean the amount of stuff left to implement is *staggering*.
-But if you really want to...

-Create an Ember Data store:
+First, create an Ember Data store with a Firebase adapter:

 ```javascript
 App.store = DS.Store.create({